Ice Age (2002 film)

-Ice Age is a 2002 American animated adventure comedy film directed by Chris Wedge and written by Michael Berg, Michael J. Wilson, and Peter Ackerman, based on a story by Wilson.
-Produced by Blue Sky Studios (as its first feature film) and 20th Century Fox Animation, and distributed by 20th Century Fox, the film features the voices of Ray Romano, John Leguizamo, Denis Leary and Jack Black.
-Set during the days of the Pleistocene ice age, the film centers around three main characters—Manfred (Romano), a no-nonsense woolly mammoth; Sid (Leguizamo), a loudmouthed ground sloth; and Diego (Leary), a sardonic smilodon—who come across a human baby and work together to return it to its tribe.
-Additionally, the film occasionally follows Scrat, a speechless "saber-toothed squirrel" (Wedge), who is perpetually searching for a place in the ground to bury his acorn.
+Ice Age is a 2002 American animated adventure comedy film directed by Chris Wedge and written by Michael Berg, Michael J. Wilson, and Peter Ackerman.
+Produced by 20th Century Fox Animation and Blue Sky Studios (in the latter's debut film), it features an ensemble voice cast, including Ray Romano, John Leguizamo, and Denis Leary in their main roles, with Jane Krakowski, Jack Black, and Goran Višnjić in their supporting roles.
+Set during the days of the Pleistocene ice age, the film centers around an unlikely herd of three mammals—Manny, a no-nonsense woolly mammoth, Sid, a loudmouthed ground sloth, and Diego, a sardonic smilodon—who come across a human baby and work together to return it to its tribe.

-Ice Age was originally intended as a 2D animated film developed by Fox Animation Studios, but eventually became the first full-length animated film for the newly reformed Blue Sky, which had been reshaped from a VFX house to a computer animation studio.
-Focus shifted from making an action-adventure drama film to a more comedy-oriented one, and several writers, such as Berg and Ackerman, were brought on to bring out a wittier tone.
+Ice Age was originally conceived by Fox Animation Studios as a traditionally animated film, but became a full-length CGI film from Blue Sky, which had been transformed from a visual effects house to a computer animation studio.
+Focus shifted from making an action-adventure drama film to a more comedy-oriented one, and several writers, including Berg and Ackerman, were brought on to lighten the tone.
+David Newman composed and conducted the film's musical score, making it the second 20th Century Fox animated film to be scored by Newman after Anastasia.

-The film was released in the United States on March 15, 2002.
-It received mostly positive reviews from critics and was nominated at the 75th Academy Awards for Best Animated Feature.
-It was a box office success and grossed over $383.2 million, making it the eighth highest-grossing film of 2002 and the highest-grossing animated film of 2002.
-The film initiated a franchise, being followed by several sequels, spin-offs, specials, shorts, and video games.
+Ice Age was released in the United States on March 15, 2002 by 20th Century Fox.
+The film received generally positive reviews from critics and was a box office success, grossing $383 million, and becoming the eighth highest-grossing film and the highest-grossing animated film of 2002.
+It was nominated at the 75th Academy Awards for Best Animated Feature.
+It spawned a franchise, consisting of several sequels starting with Ice Age: The Meltdown in 2006, as well as spin-offs, specials, shorts, and video games.